Sing & Play Jazz at Malhamdale

 What to bring

 Please bring the instrument/s you wish to play.
 Music stands and all music will be provided.
-To ensure that we have the right music to cover all abilities, experience and instruments, please complete the pre-holiday questionnaire.
 The final evening may include an informal concert; if you would like to play something at this, please bring some music for a ‘party piece’.
 If there's some other music you'd like to cover during the holiday and we have time for it, please bring that also.

 Discover the Yorkshire Dales